 Explore Our Curriculum

-Year 2: Specialized Courses
+Year 2: Experiential Courses

 By improving operational processes, healthcare organizations can improve both the quality and efficiency of care delivery.
 In this course, physicians select and complete a process improvement project in their own organization, applying the tools and procedures learned.
 Prepares students for the American Society for Quality (ASQ) Green Belt Exam.